 We were interested in a series of images that we will project later.
 In addition, intermediate results need to maintain teamwork.
 I used something called paper.js — a great tool to work with vectors and HTML canvas.
 I made pictures serializable to a binary format to store on node.js server, so team members could work together on graphics..

 We applied the same algorithm for every image, but with different values of variables.
 I have different types of figures.
 Each figure is a sequence of curves.
 Every curve is an array of smoothly connected dots in polar coordinates.
 So I can just take any

-Distortion is sum of “bubbles”.
+r(θ) — a function of angle, take 10 or 20 points of this function, and then smoothly connect.
+I need to get these dots separately to make distortion.
+Distortion is the sum of “bubbles”.
 Each bubble is a normal distribution.
-In case of circle, algorithm begin with
+In the case of a circle, the algorithm begins with